catseye/Tamsin/README.markdown

 Quick Start
 -----------

+This repository contains the reference implementation of Tamsin, written in Python.
+It can interpret a Tamsin program, and compile a program written in (core) Tamsin to C.  To start using it,

 *   Install [toolshelf](https://github.com/catseye/toolshelf).
 *   `toolshelf dock gh:catseye/tamsin`

 Or just clone this repo and make a symbolic link to `bin/tamsin` somewhere on your path (or alter your path to contain the `bin/` directory of this repo.)

+Then you can run `tamsin` like so:

+*   `tamsin run eg/csv_extract.tamsin < eg/names.csv`

 Design Goals
 ------------